sikai00/tp/docs/UserGuide.md

 * At least one optional detail must be modified.
 * Maintain value of details not edited by the command.

+Use case:
+1. A client changed his address!
+Update the client details instead of having to removing the old record and creating a new record.

 Examples:

 Suppose MyInsuRec contains only one client 'John Tan' having phone number '0123456789':
 * Change the name of this client to 'John Smith'
   * `editClient i/1 n/John Smith`